 While the process itself is typically dry, water can be injected when collaring a new hole as a way to reduce dust and assist in lifting cuttings to the surface.
 When water is injected, an additive gets mixed into the water, known as Super Foam.
 This makes the cuttings bind to each other, increasing sample recovery.

-How Is RC Drilling Applied?
+How is reverse Drilling Applied?

 RC drilling is commonly employed in open-cut mines and used for pit grade control and in delivering useful insight for mine planning and blasting.
 It has an optimal depth of between 300-500 metres.